Paper, Scissors, Gravity

 Let's make it precise.
 Take some triangles and arrange them around a vertex.

-On a flat surface, the angles around any point add up to exactly 360°.
-No gap, no overlap.
-The deficit angle is zero.
+On a flat surface, the angles around any point add up to exactly 360°, with no gap and no overlap, so the deficit angle is zero.

-On a positively curved surface (like a sphere) the angles add up to less than 360°.
-There's a gap.
+On a positively curved surface (like a sphere) the angles add up to less than 360°, so there's a gap.
 That gap is the deficit angle, and it means the surface curves inward, like a hilltop.
-This is the kind of curvature a massive object creates.
-The kind that makes things fall.
+This is the kind of curvature a massive object creates, the kind that makes things fall.

-On a negatively curved surface (like a saddle) the angles add up to more than 360°.
-They overlap.
-The deficit angle is negative, and the surface curves outward, like a mountain pass.
+On a negatively curved surface (like a saddle) the angles add up to more than 360° and overlap, so the deficit angle is negative and the surface curves outward, like a mountain pass.

-Move the slider.
-Watch the gap appear and disappear.
+Move the slider and watch the gap appear and disappear.
 That gap is gravity.

 Einstein's equation, in one sentence